fbpx

 Sultan Lawyers: Advising Canadian and International Employers on Moving Employees to Canada

-The Toronto workplace immigration lawyers at Sultan Lawyers advise a wide range of employers across various sectors on most issues stemming from the movement of employees.
+The Toronto employment lawyers at Sultan Lawyers advise a wide range of employers across various sectors on most issues stemming from the movement of employees.
 We provide guidance on whether an LMIA is required, help employers through the LMIA process, and supply proactive risk management to limit liability and ensure continual business operations.
 We offer flat rate consultations, specifically designed to provide our clients with the information and tools they need to manage their issue and keep business moving.
 Contact us online or at 416-214-5111 for a consultation.

 Book Now